The Funniest Kellyanne Conway 'Revolutionary' Outfit Memes

 But it was the statement-making getup that has lit up the internet.
 See some of the reactions below.

-Some users thought the look invited comparison to Paddington Bear’s blue Duffel coat and red :
+Some users thought the look invited comparison to Paddington Bear’s blue Duffel coat and red topper:

 Or Kirsten Dunst in the 1999 beauty pageant movie Drop Dead Gorgeous: